ExaScience/elprep/README.md

 ## GitHub

-The elPrep source code is freely available on GitHub. elPrep is implemented in Common Lisp using the LispWorks compiler for Linux.
+The elPrep source code is freely available on GitHub. elPrep is implemented in Common Lisp using the LispWorks and SBCL compilers for Linux.

 	elPrep GitHub clone URL: